 “Nobody knows yet how much money the resorts will lose this year because of stay-at-home orders and quarantines,” Erich Schuttauf, executive director of the American Association for Nude Recreation, told the Washington Post.

-Though the threat of the coronavirus still must be taken seriously, the good news for nudists is that nudism isn’t necessarily any more or less dangerous than a clothed lifestyle when it comes to catching COVID-19.
+Though the threat of the coronavirus still must be taken seriously, the good news for nudists is that nudism isn’t necessarily any more or less dangerous than a clothed lifestyle when it comes to catching COVID-19—and it hasn’t stopped this nudist couple who document their adventuress on Instagram from continuing to travel internationally.

 “I don’t see wearing clothing as being much of a risk factor,” Cindy Prins, a University of Florida epidemiologist, told the Post.
 She added that social distancing is still key when participating in any activity, even swimming or sunbathing outdoors.